What is stamp duty?

 Find more information on how stamp duty applies in your specific state, or if you qualify for any concessions or exemptions.

-State Revenue Office of Tasmania, opens in new window
+State Revenue Office of Tasmania

 Get professional advice and support

 You don’t have to navigate the complexities of stamp duty and home buying on your own.
 Conveyancers, for instance, can help ensure a smooth transaction and compliance with legal requirements.
-If the home loan process feels daunting, particularly if this your first time buying a home, you can get started with NAB’s home loan tool.
+If the home loan process feels daunting, particularly if this is your first time buying a home, you can get started with NAB’s home loan tool.
 Alternatively, visit your local branch, or book an appointment to see your nearest banker.

 Ready to purchase your home?